-Tottenham’s ‘Magnificent 7’ signed with Gareth Bale money - What happened to them?
+What happened to Tottenham’s ‘Magnificent Seven’ signed with Gareth Bale money

 Club signed from: FC Twente

-Nacer Chadli’s Premier League spell was largely forgettable; in fact, you’d do well to remember anything the winger did during his five seasons (three with Tottenham and two with West Brom) in England.
+Nacer Chadli’s Premier League spell was largely forgettable; in fact, your average football fans would do well to remember anything the winger did during his five seasons (three with Tottenham and two with West Brom) in England.

-The Belgium international moved to Monaco in 2018, had a season on loan at Anderlecht the following year, and now plies his trade with Istanbul Basaksehir in Turkey.
+The former Belgium international moved to Monaco in 2018, had a season on loan at Anderlecht the following year, and has been on the books of Turkish side Istanbul Basaksehir since 2020.

+The 33-year-old, who scored eight goals in 66 international appearances for his national team between 2011-2021, spent the 2022-23 campaign on loan at Westerlo in Belgium’s top league.

 Etienne Capoue